komuw/sewer/docs/DNS-Propagation.md

 unless you're sure you need to, and be prepared to own both the pieces if you break it!

-### Could this be used with non-DNS Providers?
+## Could this be used with non-DNS drivers?

 Yes!
-I have no experience with http-01 in any setting where such a delay might be needed, but the mechanism is implemented in sewer's engine, and all that needs be done is to setup the parameters (and implement unpropagated in the driver if using more than just `prop_delay`) as described above and there you are!
+I have no experience with http-01 in any setting where such a delay might be needed, but the mechanism is implemented in sewer's engine, and all that needs be done is to setup the parameters (and implement unpropagated in the driver if using more than just `prop_delay`) as described above and there you go!